OpenTechStrategies/2016-sempervirens-proposal/proposal.md

 A rough schedule for this development:

-Phase I: [approximately ten weeks] Changeset does research, moves the NumFOCUS formalization along, sets up convenings at PyCon and SciPy, builds the legal team and gets relevant stakeholders onto the sempervirens-discuss mailing list, and gets advice to answer the questions:
+## Phase I: [approximately ten weeks] Changeset does research, moves the
+NumFOCUS formalization along, sets up convenings at SciPy and other relevant meetings, builds the legal team and gets relevant stakeholders onto the sempervirens-discuss mailing list, and gets advice to answer the questions:
 * what countries' privacy laws apply here?